cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spoofing-protection.md

 ### Do other large email receivers block unauthenticated email?

 Nearly all large email receivers implement traditional SPF, DKIM, and DMARC.
-Some receivers have other checks that are strict than just those standards, but few go as far as Office 365 to block unauthenticated email and treat them as a spoof.
+Some receivers have other checks that are more strict than just those standards, but few go as far as Office 365 to block unauthenticated email and treat them as a spoof.
 However, most of the industry is becoming more and more strict about this particular type of email, particularly because of the problem of phishing.

 ### Do I still need the Advanced Spam Filtering option enabled for "SPF Hard Fail" if I enable anti-spoofing?

 No, this option is no longer required because the anti-spoofing feature not only considers SPF hard fails, but a much wider set of criteria.
 If you have anti-spoofing enabled and the SPF Hard Fail option enabled, you will probably get more false positives.
-We recommend disabling this feature as would provides almost no additional catch for spam or phish, and instead generate mostly false positives.
+We recommend disabling this feature as it would provide almost no additional catch for spam or phish, and instead generate mostly false positives.

 ### Does Sender Rewriting Scheme (SRS) help fix forwarded email?